tektoncd/pipeline/docs/compute-resources.md

 Kubernetes allows users to define [ResourceQuotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/), which restrict the maximum resource requests and limits of all pods running in a namespace.
-`TaskRuns` can't currently be created in a namespace with ResourceQuotas ([#2933](https://github.com/tektoncd/pipeline/issues/2933)).
+`TaskRuns` can't currently be created in a namespace with ResourceQuotas without siginificant caveats.
+([#2933](https://github.com/tektoncd/pipeline/issues/2933)).

 # References